 If your video still makes sense after this cut then its time to get wieldy with the axe on your next video intro.

 A lot of people ask me what the perfect length of a YouTube video is.
 My answer is always:

 A YouTube video should be as long as it is interesting and not a second longer.

 It could be 1 minute, it could be half an hour, as long as it remains on-topic and gives the audience what they came for.
 All that matters is that people are staying tuned.

 Stay focused and cut out anything that isn’t necessary for your video to work.
 Start to go off on a tangent and you’ve lost a big chunk of your audience.

-Recently the waters have been muddied by the introduction of YouTube’s subscription service called YouTube Red because this pays out based on the amount of monetized minutes watched.
-It also seems that YouTube’s algorithm generally is rewarding longer videos.
+Recently the waters have been muddied by the introduction of YouTube’s subscription service.
+It’s called YouTube Red and pays out based on the amount of monetized minutes actually watched.
+It also seems that YouTube’s algorithm is rewarding longer videos more generally.

 However, you should not try to artificially inflate the length of your videos in order to gain more views or revenue unless you are certain this will not hurt your Audience Retention rates.

 As with anything on YouTube, experiment, track the changes and in this case see how your Watch Time is affected.